Ne4nf/Agent-Memory/tech.md

 | Tools used | LogoGenerationTool, StorageTool |
 | Output | LogoGenerateOutput with 3-4 option URLs |
 | Target | 3-4 valid outputs >= 85%, generation <= 30s total per job |

-#### 3.4.5 Async job execution strategy

-POC uses pure async (simple input-output model):

-- Submit once: `POST /internal/v1/tasks/submit` with single request per job (input may be partial when `use_session_context=true`).
-- Poll for result: `GET /internal/v1/tasks/{task_id}/status` (simple short-polling recommended for POC).
-- Single output: result contains full guideline + option URLs when job completes.

-Why this is simple for POC:

-1. No streaming protocol complexity on FE (no NDJSON or gRPC streaming).
-2. Required-field validation runs server-side with fail-fast behavior; if brand_name or industry is missing after merge, return failed job with machine-readable hints.
-3. FE logic is straightforward: submit, poll, render.
-4. Perfect for learning: output contract is deterministic JSON, not chunk-by-chunk parsing.

-Note on fail-fast validation in async mode:

-- Required fields are resolved using fixed precedence: explicit request > extracted query > stored session context.
-- If brand_name or industry is missing after merge, job fails immediately.
-- Failed response includes `error_code`, `missing_fields`, and `suggested_questions` so FE can submit a new job.
-- Optional fields (style_preference, color_preference) are inferred from query or defaults; they do not block generation.

-#### 3.4.6 Session context and tool swap contract

-Design rule:

-- Tool swap is allowed only if input/output context contract is unchanged.

-Clarification:

-- "Context handoff" means each step can read a consistent context and write delta updates.
-- It does not require passing full serialized `SessionContextState` payload on every internal call.
-- Recommended approach: pass lightweight execution context + context reference/version, fetch full state from SessionContextTool when needed.

-Mandatory context handoff on every tool call:

-- `session_id`
-- `required_field_state` (brand_name, industry, passed/not)
-- latest extracted `BrandContext`
-- latest approved `DesignGuideline` (if available)
-- `sequence` counter
-- `context_version` (for optimistic concurrency)

-Context model split:

-- Execution context (per `task_id`):
-  - `task_id`, `session_id`, `sequence`, `current_step`, `required_field_state`, trace metadata.
-  - Used to keep one async job deterministic from Step 1 -> Step 6.
-- Session context (per `session_id`):
-  - latest `BrandContext`, latest `DesignGuideline`, generated option history, optional confirmed preferences.
-  - Used for cross-job reuse (for example, after one completed generation, user asks to generate more options).

-Implementation notes:

-- Worker owns task execution state for single job.
-- SessionContextTool persists snapshot at key checkpoints (after gate passes, after guideline generated, after options generated).
-- Each tool reads required context fields and returns delta updates (not full-state overwrite).
-- Worker merges deltas and advances task state.
-- Use `context_version` (or ETag-like revision) to prevent stale writes when multiple jobs share one session.

-Precedence rule (fixed and mandatory):

-1. explicit fields in request
-2. extracted fields from new query
-3. stored session context

 ### 3.5 Reuse and extensibility